Porcupine Mountains Color Tour

 The door to the Copper Country is well believed to be L’Anse, MI.
 The Keweenaw Bay is a homecoming for many locals but is figuratively the front door into the heart of the land.
 A great place to view the fall colors that surround the bay is from the Bishop Baraga Shrine.
 The shrine itself offers a wealth of historic information but it also sits atop a bluff that is a great viewing area.
 If your coming from lower Michigan or the eastern part of the Upper Peninsula this is a great starting location.

 The tour is all about the park and the many sites to see.
 At the entrance to the parks make sure to stop at the Bonanza Falls.
 These are beautiful falls and the backdrop of colors along the multiple drop falls is magnificent.
 From here drive up to the Lake of the Clouds.
 This is the #1 destination in the park for tourism because of the breathtaking views but also the full access.
-There is ramps from the parking lot to the viewpoints that are wheelchair accessible.
-The viewpoints of the Lake truly are postcard worthy and will leave you full of memories.
+There are ramps from the parking lot to the viewpoints that are wheelchair accessible.
+The viewpoints of the Lake truly are postcard-worthy and will leave you full of memories.
 If you have time there are plenty of hiking trails down to the lake.
 Explore the lake at your pleasure and enjoy all it has to offer.
 After this, the park has so much to offer.
 There are plenty of hiking trails into the depths of the park or out towards Lake Superior.
 Check out the multiple waterfalls called the Presque Isle Falls.
 Here a short hiking trail will bring you along several breathtaking falls in which the colors are abundant.